 Investment Income - The income a person gains from investments, including taxable and tax-exempt interest, dividends, capital gains, certain rent and royalty income, and passive activity income.

-Itemized Deduction - Certain deductions that lowers one's tax liability by reducing the amount of income subject to tax.
+Itemized Deduction - An itemized deduction is an eligible expense that a taxpayer may claim on their federal tax return that decreases the amount of income subject to tax.
 Most taxpayers have a choice of either taking the standard deduction or itemizing deductions, and taxpayers should choose whichever option results in the lowest tax liability.